Key Stage 2

 English (Literacy)

-Baseline information will be gathered from all new pupils upon entry and will be shared to ensure that teachers can plan personalized English lessons which focus on the identified needs of each child.
+We believe it is essential to highlight and be aware of the differing needs and vulnerabilities of the pupils within their class.
+Baseline information will be gathered from all new pupils and will be shared to ensure that teachers can plan personalized English lessons which focus on the identified needs of each child.
 We recognise that each child has their own starting point upon entry and their progress is measured in line with these starting points.
-We celebrate all of our children’s successes from confident oral performances, to written responses as well as the ability to produce work which they themselves are proud of.

 Maths (Numeracy)